Zyxavy/C-Projects/README.md

 ---

-## Updated
+## Updated (Dec-24-2025)

 - The directory `C-modern-approach-projects` is a collection of my exercises and projects following the book **C-Programming: A Modern Approach 2nd edition by K.N KING**.

-- The directory `SICP-exercises` is a collection of my exercises  following the book **Structure and Interpretations of Computer Programs**.
+- The directory `SICP-exercises` is a collection of exercises following the book **Structure and Interpretations of Computer Programs**, though instead of Scheme, I will be translating them into C.